brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 ## Inca Trail vs. Salkantay Trek

-The 45km Inca Trail was cleared by Binghams team and became one of the world's most famous multi-day hikes.
+The 45km Inca Trail was cleared by Bingham's team and became one of the world's most famous multi-day hikes.
 The number of ruins and irrigation channels along the path suggest it was the main route to access the city.
 It culminates by entering Machu Picchu at sunrise through the Sun Gate.
-Peru introduced a permit system in 2001 to deal with the unmanagable demand.
+Peru introduced a permit system in 2001 to deal with the unmanageable demand.
 Now permits tend to be overpriced and sell out months in advance.
 This led to a number of other routes being established.

 The 70km Salkantay Trek is the most popular with backpackers, who want fewer crowds and a more rugged, flexible experience.
 It's more physically demanding, going higher and deeper into the Andes, particularly over Salkantay Pass at 4,650m.
 It does follow Inca roads but is more nature focussed.
 Passing glaciers, waterfalls, blue lakes, huge rivers, and different types of jungle.
 It's typically done in 5 days, and best hiked in dry season (May to September).

 I hiked the Salkantay in December 2024, during my six month trip of Backpacking South America.
 It did rain a lot, but was still great.
 I was travelling with Kevin, and we booked a 5-day guided trip with Machu Picchu Expeditions, which cost $270.
-This included transport, food, accomodation, Machu Picchu entry, and the train back (which is $70 one way).
+This included transport, food, accommodation, Machu Picchu entry, and the train back (which is $70 one way).
 In Cusco we met our guide Cesar who checked our gear, gave us sleeping bags, and briefed us on what was to come.

 <p align="center" width="100%">
     <img width="400" src="/images/salkantay3.jpeg">